-We are currently meeting in a small group
+We are currently meeting on zoom every Tuesday.

 We are dedicated to addressing the underlying causes of poverty by supporting families and individuals in Jackson County as they work toward sustainable economic stability.

 At Circles of Jackson County, we believe that responsibility for both poverty and prosperity rests not only in the hands of individuals, but also with societies, institutions, and communities.
 Our approach is a progressive model grounded in research that suggests low-income families must have strong social capital and connections within their communities in order to improve their economic situation.